joshmaglione/BRational/md_files/docs/brat-methods.md

 ## .numerator

-Returns the polynomial in the numerator of the rational function.
-This is not necessarily reduced.
+Returns the polynomial in the numerator of the rational function as a `brat`.

 ### Example